Sign in

 A style guide, also known as brand guidelines or a branding standards document, establishes the visual direction of a brand’s website, ads, and any other marketing assets.
 Think of it as a comprehensive rulebook that governs how your brand should (and shouldn’t) be displayed.

-By having a style guide, you ensure you create a consistent brand experience that doesn’t confuse your audience.
+Having a style guide ensures you create a consistent brand experience that doesn’t confuse your audience.
 These brand specifications also create a foundation that can easily be handed over to designers, marketers, web developers and community managers to ensure everyone does their part in representing a unified brand front.

 What to expect: Your style guide needs to tell your team or anyone working with you what they can do with your brand.
 Brand style guides typically include: